-The key to treating any type of emergency or critical care situation — as well as minimizing the cost of care — is the ability to make a quick, accurate diagnosis.
-Our advanced diagnostic and emergency medical resources mean that AECFV can diagnose and begin treatment of a pet within minutes.
+The key to treating any type of animal emergency or critical care situation — as well as minimizing the cost of care — is the ability to make a quick, accurate diagnosis.
+Our advanced diagnostic and emergency medical resources mean that AECFV can diagnose and begin treatment of pet your within minutes.
 Our diagnostic capabilities include:

 Video endoscopy aids in the diagnosis and treatment of problems occurring in the upper and lower gastrointestinal tracts.
 An endoscope allows a more complete examination of the esophagus, stomach, and some areas of the intestines as well as the ability to take tissue samples for testing and aid in the removal of foreign bodies and other blockages.
 Most importantly, an endoscope allows for examinations to occur quickly and without major surgery.
 AECFV performs endoscopy primarily for exploratory diagnostic purposes as well as foreign body removal.

 AECFV uses an Olympus flexible endoscope primarily for exploratory diagnostic purposes as well as foreign body removal.
 To further our scoping abilities we also have a bronchoscope and a gastroscope.

 Ultrasound is a pain-free, totally non-invasive technique that uses high-frequency sound waves to produce a real-time image of your pet’s internal organs.
 Often considered more exact than radiographs, ultrasound provides a movie of what is happening inside your pet’s body.
 It is particularly useful in viewing your pet’s abdominal organs including the spleen, kidneys, liver, and gallbladder.
 It can also be used to evaluate heart functions, and perform scans of the bladder, thyroid, testicles and mammary glands.